Accessibility Information

 Contractor Licensing and Registration Changes

 House Bill 735, The Pre-emption of Local Occupational Licensing, eliminates local government licensing for construction trades.
-As a result, the City will no longer renew or accept new applications for city licensure.
+As a result, the City no longer renews or accepts new applications for city licensure.
 Effective July 1, 2023, contractors must be licensed with the state to apply for certain permit types.
 Certain trades do not require a state license to apply for a permit.
 Please reference the attached table to determine how this change affects your trade and licensure requirements.

-Contractors must still register with the City of Cape Coral to be able to apply for a permit for any trade and must utilize the EnerGov Customer Self-Service (CSS) portal to apply for all permits.
+Contractors must register with the City of Cape Coral to be able to apply for a permit for any trade.
+They must utilize the EnerGov Customer Self-Service (CSS) portal to apply for all permits.

 • Contractors who already have a state license or certification for their specific trade(s) only need to verify that their state license is up to date for their registration.
 This may be done by logging into the CSS portal.
 EnerGov will verify the state license status at the time of permit application.